-Interdisciplinary, Universal and Interoperable Skills for FLE: Survey results
+Interdisciplinary, Universal and Interoperable Skills for FLE: Iterative Survey results (2020-2024)

 The survey analysis is applied for in-depth diagnostics of professional competence and projected employability of intraining linguistic specialists.
 The inquiry seeks to identify various groups of applied skills, digital skills, and interdisciplinary soft skills, customized for up to date Foreign language university programs.
-The survey sample consists of 447 respondents across 4 years (Freshman to Senior) of the Bachelor's programs in European (Spanish, Italian, French, English) and Oriental (Mandarin Chinese, Japanese) languages.
+The benchmarking survey samples consist of 724 respondents across 4 study years (Freshman to Senior) of the Bachelor's programs in European (Spanish, Italian, French, English) and Oriental (Mandarin Chinese, Japanese) languages, in different regions of Ukraine (capital city of Kyiv, frontline regions, rear regions).

 The design of the online survey included the diagnostics of the following parameters:

-- assessment of skills, crucial for successful professional development overall; - systematization and assessment of skills, enhanced by higher philological education;

-- evaluation of a philologist training universality/versatility by stakeholders; estimation of a philologist training interdisciplinarity by stakeholders; - core professional values a FLE education can help actualize; - social spheres estimated most accommodating or lucrative for a foreign languages education skillset; - employment options and projected career paths for a foreign languages major in Ukraine; - estimated needs and avenues of upskilling or retraining by Foreign Languages majors to meet dynamic job market requirements.
+- assessment of skills, crucial for successful professional development overall; - systematization and assessment of skills, enhanced by higher philological education; - evaluation of a philologist training universality/versatility by stakeholders; estimation of a philologist training interdisciplinarity by stakeholders; - core professional values a FLE education can help actualize: - social spheres estimated most accommodating or lucrative for a foreign languages education skillset; - employment options and projected career paths for a foreign languages major in Ukraine; - estimated needs and avenues of upskilling or retraining by Foreign Languages majors to meet dynamic job market requirements.